calico-g/sublime-translator/README.md

 Important things!!!!

+* Right now this only works for sublime text2

 * translator.py needs to live in a folder called Translator, inside sublime's Packages.
 Something like this:
 /Users/calico/Library/Application Support/Sublime Text 2/Packages/Translator